XrangerCY19/Simple-DOS-Wifi-jammer-aircrack-ng-Kali-linux-NoobEdition/README.md

 # Simple-authomatic-Wifi-jammer-Kali-linux
-Easy to use on-the-go wifi jammer.\n
+Easy to use on-the-go wifi jammer.

-Does DOS attack on desired network.\n
+Does DOS attack on desired network.

-Minimum coding reqiured.\n
+Minimum coding reqiured.

-On-the-go instruction available within the program.\n
+On-the-go instruction available within the program.

-Made for Kali linux.\n
+Made for Kali linux.

-Works on any devices that has bash shell, macchanger, aircrack-ng, and Network-manger installed.\n
+Works on any devices that has bash shell, macchanger, aircrack-ng, and Network-manger installed.